 For communication at shell level, as an alternative to the terminal integrated into the SE Manager you can use the SSH client PuTTY (Version 0.63 and higher).
-See section "Alternative access to the BS2000 operating system with PuTTY" on page 49.
+See section "Alternative access to the BS2000 operating system with PuTTY".

 The examples below refer to the SSH client PuTTY.